 “And then he disappeared.
 I mean he literally… disappeared.”

 Rory Cochrane had a role on CSI Miami for two years before he quit.
 He spoke with the Daily Rash at a Dunkin Donuts in Long Beach, California.

-Cochrane picked up his bear-claw and got up.
-“I can’t do this,” he said, and left.
+Cochrane picked up his bear-claw and stood up.
+“I can’t do this,” he said, before scurrying out of Dunkin Donuts.

 The Daily Rash: Thank-you for this interview!